 Build and strengthen municipal processes to be more inclusive, cohesive, and representative of all community members, now and in the future.
 These system-wide, structural changes are an important step in creating open and equitable communities.

-Resources and assistance are available for this action until August 17, 2019.
-Visit "Resources for Certification" for more information.
+Resources and assistance are available for this action.
+Visit our "Equity Resources page" for more information.

 What to Do